sensorium/Mozzi/README.md

 - Output via external DAC not yet implemented
 - The update control period is rather inexact on ESP8266, as it can only be specified in millisecond resolution.
 This would be fixed, if updateControl() is called from the main loop.
 - Asynchronous analog reads are not implemnted. mozziAnalogRead() relays to analogRead().
+- Audio output is via the I2S pins.
+Either to an external DAC, or via PDM output to the I2S-Data-Out pin (which is also "RX").
+I both cases, all I2S output pins (RX, GPIO2 and GPIO15) will be affected.
+  - This means, Mozzi is not usable on boards such as the ESP01, where one of these pins is tied to Gnd
+  - Also note that the RX pin cannot output any significant amount of current.
+Connecting a headphone, directly, might damage it.
+Please use appropriate amplification (which can be as simple as a single transistor, as the output signal is still digitally modulated).